 Can my family and friends attend my presentation?

 Yes!
-Please have your guests register HERE to attend!
+Please encourage your friends and family to attend!

 What if an emergency occurs that prevents my attendance?